 like to do so, you can just remove the necessary parts of

 dependencies: post: - rm -r ~/.gradle

-The cache is collected from the first container only (container with the index 0).
-On the next build, the previously collected cache from the node 0 is distributed across all the machines in the parallel build.
+The cache is collected from the first container only (the container with index 0).
+On the next build, the previously collected cache from container 0 is distributed across all machines in the parallel build.